han16/shengtonghan.github.io/_pages/about.md

 ##  About me

-<span style="font-size:0.9em;">  Shengtong is currently a Visiting Assistant Professor in Biostatistics in [Joseph J. Zilber School of Public Health](https://uwm.edu/publichealth/), University of Wisconsin, Milwaukee, WI.
-Prior to this position, he was a postdoc in [School of Public Health](https://www.memphis.edu/sph/), University of Memphis, Memphis and [Dr. Xin He's lab](http://xinhelab.org) at Department of Human Genetics, University of Chicago , Chicago.
-Shengtong earned his Ph.D. in Statistics at the [Department of Statistics](https://www.sta.cuhk.edu.hk/default.aspx), the Chinese University of Hong Kong, Hong Kong.</span>
+<span style="font-size:0.9em;">  Shengtong is a Assistant Professor of Biostatistics in [Marquette University School of Dentistry](https://www.marquette.edu/dentistry/), Milwaukee, WI.
+Previously, he was a faculty in Biostatistics at Uiversity of Wisconsin, Milwaukee and postdoc in statistical genetics and genomics at  [xin's lab](http://xinhelab.org) at University of Chicago , Chicago.</span>